davefavismortlock/CoastalME_TESTING/development/COMMUNITY.md

 - Manuel Cobos	       (@xxxx)
 - Wilf Chun			   (@xxxx)

-Note that discussion of proposals to the PSC take place on coastalme-dev email list, and input from all subscribers is welcome.
+Note that discussion of proposals to the PSC take place on [CoastalME Discussions](https://github.com/apayo/CoastalME/discussions/19#discussion-7445785), and input from all subscribers is welcome.

 ## Credits